MitchDuke/Noughts-and-Crosses-Milestone-2/README.md

 [View the live project here.](https://mitchduke.github.io/Noughts-and-Crosses-Milestone-2/)

 This is a browser base game of noughts and crosses or tic tac toe to be played between two people for fun.
+The aim for this game is for two friends or family to be able to play together on the same browser to pass the time and have fun together.

 <h2 align="center"><img src="./assets/images/Wireframe_1.PNG"></h2>